chrplr/PCBS/README.md

         return text.translate(str.maketrans(punct, " " * len(punct)))
    ```

 * Zipf law states that the product rank X frequency is roughly constant.
 This 'law' was discovered by Estoup and popularized by Zipf.
 See  <http://en.wikipedia.org/wiki/Zipf%27s_law>.
-Create the Zipf plot for the text of _Alice in Wonderlang_ showing, on the y axis, the log of the frequency and on the x axis the word rank (sorting words from the most frequent to the least frequent).
+Create the Zipf plot for the text of [_Alice in Wonderland_](Zipf/alice.txt) showing, on the y axis, the log of the frequency and on the x axis the word rank (sorting words from the most frequent to the least frequent).

-* Display the relationship between word length and word frequencies.
+* Display the relationship between word length and word frequencies from the data in  [lexical-decision/lexique382-reduced.txt](lexical-decision/lexique382-reduced.txt)

 * Generate random text (each letter from a-z being equiprobable, and the spacecharacter being 8 times more probable) of 1 million characters.
 Compute the frequencies of each 'pseudowords' and plot the rank/frequency diagram.